Street-Epistemology/thermometer/README.md

 *work in progress
 ### `showtime` sends the user a link for OBS remote control, to allow that user to control the stream (select Scenes, toggle Sources, ...) .
 Only available if bot running from local streaming machine.

+Thank you www.openode.io for generously hosting this project of ours!